WEREMSOFT/raylib-wiki-fork/Compile-for-GNU-Linux.md

 This guide is for all GNU/Linux distros (I will use APT as package manager, for Debian based distros).

 ### Install basics and useful packages
-You have to install GCC compilers, Make tool and git (for downloading raylib repository):
+You have to install GCC compilers, Make tool and git for downloading the raylib repository:

     sudo apt install build-essential git